Welcome to the timripley.co.uk home page.

 Tim Ripley has reported on the Russian intervention in Syria for The Sunday Times, The Scotsman, Jane’s Defence Weekly and Jane’s Intelligence Review since its start in 2015.
 He has travelled extensively across the Middle East, reporting on conflicts in the region for more than 25 years.

-• Operation Aleppo to be published in April 2018.
+• Operation Aleppo is available now.
 Find out more here

 Syria is perhaps the most “reported on” conflict in the modern era.
 There is just a “torrent” of news reports, video, still pictures, social media posts, Skype interviews coming out of the country.